yandex-cloud/docs/en/iot-core/operations/device/alias/alias-delete.md

    {% include [terraform-definition](../../../../_tutorials/terraform-definition.md) %}

-   For more information about {{ TF }}, [see the documentation](../../../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).
+   For more information about the {{ TF }}, [see the documentation](../../../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).

    To delete an alias created with {{ TF }}: